Christ enthroned as Priest and King.

 These words follow Paul’s explanation of the saving work of Jesus Christ in Ephesians: But now in Christ Jesus, you that used to be so far apart from us have been brought very close, by the blood of Christ.
 For He is peace between us, and has made the two into one and broken down the barrier which used to keep them apart, actually destroying in His own person the hostility caused by the rules and decrees of the Law.
 This was to create one single man in Himself out of the two of them and by restoring peace through the Cross, to unite them both in a single body and reconcile them with God.
 In His own person He killed the hostility...
 Through Him, both of us have in one Spirit our way to come to the Father.
 (Eph.
 2:13-14)

 Second, we know that the priesthood functions to mitigate blood guilt.
 Anthropologists have noted that there is considerable anxiety about shed blood among primitive peoples.
-(This has been discussed in many of the great monographs: Benedict's Patterns of Culture, Lévi-Strauss' The Raw and the Cooked, and Turnbull's The Forest People).
-Among the Afro-Asiatics, the priesthood served to relieve blood guilt and anxiety and to perform rites of purity.
-These continue to be the primary functions of the Priest, although he also has pastoral responsibilities.
+(This has been discussed in many of the great monographs: Ruth Benedict's Patterns of Culture, Lévi-Strauss' The Raw and the Cooked, and Turnbull's The Forest People).
+Among the early Hebrew, the priesthood served to relieve blood guilt and anxiety and to make atonement for offenses.
+These continue to be the primary functions of the Priest, although the sacrifice offered at the altar is bloodless and he also has pastoral responsibilities.
 However, when pastoral responsibilities and preaching minimize the sacramental role of the priest in confession and the Eucharist, the priest no longer serves as a unique sign of the Messianic Priesthood of Jesus Christ.
+Likewise, the priest who ignores the sacramental work that is uniquely binding on him fails his flock and betrays his vows.

 Third, we know that no woman entered into the Holy Place where blood was offered through atoning death.
-The Afro-Asiatics, from whom we received the unique institution of the Priesthood, believed that the blood shed by men in war, hunting, execution, and animal sacrifice could not be in the same space as the blood shed by women in their monthly flow and in birthing.
-Sacred law prohibited the blood shed in killing (male) and the blood shed in giving life (female) to share the same space.
-God doesn't want confusion about the distinctions of life and death.
-The same distinction of life-taking and life-giving is behind the prohibition against boiling the young goat in its mother’s milk (Deut.
+The Hebrew ruler-priests, from who delivered to the Church the unique institution of the Priesthood, believed that the blood shed by men in war, hunting, execution, and animal sacrifice could not be in the same space as the blood shed by women in their monthly flow and in birthing.
+Sacred law prohibited the blood of killing (male) and the blood of giving life (female) to share the same space.
+We are not to confuse the distinctions of life and death.
+This distinction stands behind the prohibition against boiling the young goat in its mother’s milk (Deut.
 14:21).

 So called "priestesses" of ancient Greece were not priests at all.
 They were seers who pronounced oracles in a trace state, like shamans.
 Likewise, Shinto "priests" are also shamans as they deal with the spirits.
 Use of the term "priest" in both cases reveals ignorance about the difference between priests and shamans, an ignorance that pervades 20th century writings.